kal2002/template-1/README.md

 This is a simple webpage created solely on HTML&CSS.
-It works better zoomed 175% on chrome.
+It's not responsive yet so it works better zoomed 150% on chrome.